 The investment objectives of each of the other Wells programs are substantially identical to the investment objectives of the Wells REIT.
-All of the proceeds of the offerings of Wells Fund I, Wells Fund II, Wells Fund II-OW, Wells Fund III, Wells Fund IV, Wells Fund V, Wells Fund VI, Wells Fund VIII, Wells Fund IX, Wells Fund X and Wells Fund XI available for investment in real properties have been invested in properties.
+Substantially all of the proceeds of the offerings of Wells Fund I, Wells Fund II, Wells Fund IV, Wells Fund V, Wells Fund

+VI, Wells Fund VII, Wells Fund VIII, Wells Fund IX, Wells Fund X and Wells Fund XI available for investment in real properties have been invested in properties.
 As of September 30, 2000, approximately 65% of the aggregate gross rental income of the 12 publicly offered programs listed above was derived from tenants which are corporations, each of which at the time of lease execution had a net worth of at least \$100,000,000 or whose lease obligations were guaranteed by another corporation with a net worth of at least \$100,000,000.

 Because of the cyclical nature of the real estate market, decreases in net income of the public partnerships could occur at any time in the future when economic conditions decline.
 Wells Fund I recently sold one of its buildings and is in the process of marketing the remainder of its properties for sale.
 However, none of the other Wells programs has liquidated its real estate portfolio or, except for the one building recently sold by Wells Fund I, sold any of its real properties to date.
-Accordingly, no assurance can be made that Wells programs will ultimately be successful in meeting their investment objectives.
+Accordingly, no assurance can be made that the Wells programs will ultimately be successful in meeting their investment objectives.
 (See "Risk Factors.")